Close

 The Centre is a non-profit organization governed by a volunteer Board of Directors.
 The Ministry of Children, Community and Social Services and the City of Peterborough fund most of the services provided by the Centre.
 Additionally, the Centre provides School Health Support Services (therapy at school) under contract with the two local Access Centres.

-We respectfully acknowledge that Five Counties Children’s Centre is located on the Treaty 20 Michi Saagiig territory and in the traditional territory of the Michi Saagiig and Chippewa Nations, collectively known as the Williams Treaties First Nations, which include: Curve Lake, Hiawatha, Alderville, Scugog Island, Rama, Beausoleil, and Georgina Island First Nations.
+We respectfully acknowledge that the Five Counties Children’s Centre locations of Peterborough, Lindsay and Minden are visitors located on the Treaty 20 Michi Saagiig territory and in the traditional territory of the Michi Saagiig and Chippewa Nations, collectively known as the Williams Treaties First Nations.